codassassin/voice-assistant/README.md

 * After the assistant ends greeting, speak "Ok Computer".
 * The assitant will ask "What can I do for u".
 * then keep passing instructions to the assitant ang get enjoy the experience.

+### Disclaimer !!

+> This tool is only for testing and academic purposes and can only be used where strict consent has been given.
+Do not use it for
+> illegal purposes!
+It is the end user’s responsibility to obey all applicable local, state and federal laws.
+Developers assume no
+> liability and are not responsible for any misuse or damage caused by this tool and software in general.